 Make better sleep a reality in your life by creating (or refining) a nighttime routine to help your brain and body wind down for bed, starting with a regular bedtime and reasonably consistent wake-up calls, too.
 Avoid electronics as much as possible in the evening to eliminate the effect that blue light can have on your brain, and use blackout curtains, sound machines, earplugs, and other tools to block out light and noise once it’s time to hit the hay.

-Herbal reinforcements can help, too: The Kindra Sleep Enhancing Supplement, for example, combines stress-busting Ashwagandha with antioxidant Pycnogenol® for blood flow and low doses of melatonin to help you fall asleep faster.
+Herbal reinforcements can help, too: The Core Supplement, for example, combines stress-busting Ashwagandha with antioxidant Pycnogenol® for blood flow to help reduce night sweats.

 6. Ditch down-there dryness.

 Vaginal comfort is absolutely essential in boosting and maintaining your desire for sex, so consider directly addressing any dryness or pain during intercourse with a hydrating lotion or lubricant.
 "Keeping the area moist and also letting air flow, while not stripping the moisture-producing oils, is very important to maintain or re-establish that pH balance we want to have," explains Kindra Medical advisor Dr. Suzanne Gilberg-Lenz.

 Kindra's Daily Vaginal Lotion, which was shown to reduce pain during sex for 91% of women after just two weeks of use, offers gentle relief, soothing the sensitive tissues down there to make bedroom activities all the more enjoyable.
 If you’re dealing with vulvodynia (stinging and pain in the genitals), check out the Kindra V Relief Serum, which couples a patent-pending peptide with hydrating hyaluronic acid to nourish intimate skin and make it less irritated.